The Thought Process behind a Digital Currency for Micro-Transactions.

 So with all this decided, and many people telling me that my idea was “stupid” I went ahead with it anyway, because although it completely contradicted the norm, I had to see if it would work in practice.
 No one had ever dared make a network with no transaction fees, and instant confirmations in this manner prior but this is exactly what the growing demand required of the future micro-transaction protocols.

 Once I built the network I realised there was one problem however, there was no method of distributing the currency in a decentralised manner and without this, the network was again theoretically under the control of one or a handful of institutions that would have been tasked with distribution the currency — institutions I would have to also trust with large chunks of the currency, which was, problematic for the proposed ecosystem.
 So I went about thinking of a solution and two weeks later I came up with a simple but effective solution which Cathy Tao coined as “PoK” or Proof-of-Key.
 This system was simple, but it had some advantages, first of all, it allowed the currency to be mined offline which in turn added the ability to make private transactions — before this, the network had no privacy at all, every transaction was linked to an account and although the order and dates of these transactions could not be easily identified as these details were not explicitly stored, each transaction could be associated to a single account address and traced to an origin.
 By introducing offline mining, users could find these pre-defined addresses which resembled pre-paid debit cards and then use them in the future at will, these digital pre-paid debit cards would have no transaction history, and for that reason when spent would be completely anonymous.
-How this mining system works, and why it is a secure method of distribution is detailed in the original white paper here.
+Essentially you are mining ECDSA key pairs, and if the public key falls within some pseudo random distribution then you’ve won one of these pre-paid debit cards.
+This is secure because you have to generate public keys from private keys and not vice-versa.
+Thus you can’t predict what private keys you generate will produce a valid pre-paid public key.

 So that’s the thought process of how VF Cash or VFC for short came to be.
 It is a little known proposal of a digital payments network that could be capable of satisfying a desire for a future where instant micro-transactions between an internet of things is commonplace.
 I had an interest in the topic, and wanted to give it some thought.